PLC Tear & PLC Reconstruction

 - Varus laxity at 0° indicates both LCL & cruciate (ACL or PCL) injury.

 - Varus laxity at 30° indicates LCL injury.

-- More than 10° of external rotation asymmetry between both lower limbs at 30° of flexion only is consistent with isolated PLC injury.
+- More than 10° of external rotation asymmetry between both lower limbs at 30° of flexion only is consistent with isolated Posterior-Lateral Corner Injury.